Genty83/My-Cook-Hub/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [My CookBook](https://github.com/DanHodgson12/my-cook-book).
+2. Go to the repository for this project, [My Cook Hub](https://github.com/Genty83/My-Cook-Hub).
 3. Click the Fork button in the top right corner.

 ### Making a Local Clone